MyrtleSoftware/vollo-ids-example/README.md

 ### 1. Get the dataset

 Download the csv folder from the UNSW-NB15 dataset available [here](https://research.unsw.edu.au/projects/unsw-nb15-dataset).
-Unzip/extract to `data/csv`, the result of `ls data/csv` should look something include:
+Unzip/extract to `data/csv`, the result of `ls data/csv` should include something like:

 ```
 NUSW-NB15_features.csv